Nirnoy0/Dmoney-API-testing-newman/README.md

 - Open with any code editor (Ex-VS Code) and open terminal inside the project folder
 - Give the following command
 - only run collection json file you should following the command below
-- ...bash
-  npm install/ npm i or yarn install
+- npm install/ npm i or yarn install
- ...
 - npx newman run .collection/assignment-api.json
 - npm test or yarn test